-The WVMEP accomplishes this mission by delivering Foundational Support Services and Innovative Growth Services.
-The Foundational Support Services range from manufacturing process improvement and quality systems to health and safety and energy assessments and others as needed.
-These services are used to maximize your productivity and optimize the knowledge of your workforce.
+Foundational support services range from manufacturing process improvement and quality systems to health and safety, energy assessments, and more.
+The focus of these services is to maximize your productivity and optimize the knowledge of your workforce.

-The Innovative Growth Services include innovation engineering and product design, supply chain development, export development and training, and access to multiple national product and marketing opportunities.
-These services are used to help your company develop new products, utilize new technology and access new national and global markets.
+Innovative growth services include innovation, product design, supply chain development, export assistance and training, and access to multiple national product and marketing opportunities.
+The focus of these services is to develop new products, utilize new technology, and access new national and global markets.